coderefinery/documentation/_episodes/03-tools.md

 ## HTML

-- Projects typically autogenerate HTML from RST or Markdown
+- Projects can easily autogenerate HTML from RST or Markdown
-- Do not maintain own web servers for project websites
+- Make it possible to avoid maintaining own web servers to host documentation and use resources like:
     - [GitHub Pages](https://pages.github.com)
     - [Bitbucket Pages](http://pages.bitbucket.org)
     - [GitLab Pages](https://pages.gitlab.io)